operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/reference/advanced_features/override_values.md

 ---
-title: Setting Overide Values in Helm-based Operators
+title: Setting Override Values in Helm-based Operators
 linkTitle: Override Values
 weight: 100
 description: Learn how to set override values and pass environment variables to your Helm chart.